androchentw/blog-hugo/content/soft/productivity/2023-04-20-3-minute-infographic-chatgpt-mermaid-productivity.en.md

 2. 🚀 Quickly generate flowcharts, mindmaps, pie charts, Gantt charts, timelines, user journeys, and more.
 3. 📝 Uses markdown syntax, easy to learn even without an engineering background, convenient for version control.

+🤔 Q: What kind of charts would you typically use ChatGPT + Mermaid to assist you with in your daily work?

+💪 A: Choose an example and actually draw a chart using the online editor.

 <!--more-->

 ## What is Mermaid